kristo-godari/wordpress-on-docker/docs/conceptual-design.md

 Let's think of VM as a box organized in multiple layers.
  - Layer 1: The Operating system layer
    - This layer is preconfigured when you order the VM, so you don't need to do much here.
-   - It's a linux-fedora-35 in my case, but it could be any linux.
+   - It's a ubuntu in my case, but it could be any linux.
  - Layer 2: Docker layer
    - Docker and Docker compose are installed here.
 This will provide the infrastructure to run Docker containers.
    - On this layer we also find docker volumes, that are managed by Docker.